Foreign Investments are Treated Differently

 Passive foreign investment companies (PFIC)

 Do you own non-U.S. mutual funds, hedge funds, pension plans, annuities, corporate stocks, or foreign partnerships interests?
 If your answer is “yes,” it may be worthwhile to revisit your offshore investment vehicles because you may be subject to passive foreign investment company (PFIC) reporting obligations and/or taxes.
-With the global economic environment, many U.S. persons have access to different investment vehicles outside the United States.
-Many U.S. tax advisors focus on whether clients are subject to the controlled foreign corporation (CFC) regime, but overlook the flip side of foreign investments: Passive foreign investment companies (PFIC).
-The PFIC rules are designed to prevent U.S. persons from deferring tax on passive earnings through investing in non-U.S. corporations.
+With the global economic environment, many ‘U.S. persons’ have access to different investment vehicles outside the United States.
+Many U.S. tax advisors focus on whether clients are subject to the controlled foreign corporation (CFC) regime but overlook the flip side of foreign investments: Passive foreign investment companies.
+The PFIC rules are found primarily in Sections 1291-1298 of the Internal Revenue Code and are designed to prevent U.S. taxpayers from deferring tax on passive earnings through investing in non-U.S. corporations.

 What is a PFIC?

-A PFIC is a non-U.S. corporation that meets either an Income test or Asset test:
+A PFIC is a non-U.S. corporation that meets either an income test or asset test:

 Annual reporting required:

-Those who have direct or indirect investments in a PFIC are required to report certain information annually with their U.S. income tax returns on a U.S. form 8621, Information Return by a Shareholder of a Passive Foreign Investment Company.
+Those who have direct or indirect investments in a PFIC are required to report certain information annually with their U.S. income tax returns on a U.S. Form 8621, Information Return by a Shareholder of a Passive Foreign Investment Company.

 Exception: